 There are many low voltage appliances that can be hacked.
 Here are some examples:

-This kit includes the remote switch set ELRO AB440WD/2.
-These remote control mains switches can be used as a first step towards home automation.
+This kit includes two remote control mains switches that can be used as a first step towards home automation.
 We are going to hack the remote control of these switches and connect it to a PC to create software controlled remote switches.

 The full description of the hardware setup can be found here.